keatinl1/ROS2_camera_pubsub/README.md

 I used jpeg compression in the publisher node before publishing.
 The resulting frame rate was 3.680342FPS when compression was used.
 The additional steps of processing meant a reduction in frame rate.

-I then used a Haar Cascading CLassifier to detect faces.
+I then used a Haar Cascading Classifier to detect faces.

+It can all be launched with a launch script.